Lingsheng-Meng/Lingsheng-Meng.github.io/_research/research-antenna_mechanics.md

 ## Mechanics of Insect Antenna

 During my PhD research, I study the biomechanics of insect antenna to understand how morphology and material properties shape tactile sensing.
-This work combines **biological experiments, Micro-CT imaging, 3D reconstruction, and finite element modeling (FEM)** to reveal how antenna structure supports sensory function.
+This work combines **biological experiments, Micro-CT imaging, 3D reconstruction, and finite element modeling** to reveal how antenna structure supports sensory function.

 ---